MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 In the image above you may have noticed that the obstacle was placed outside the visible area of the game scene.
 This obstacle will always sit outside of view and act as a source for obstacles that will move across the screen.

 > [action]
-> Add variable at the top of your class to hold a reference to the source obstacle:
+> Add a variable at the top of your GameScene class to hold a reference to the source obstacle:
 >
 ```
 var obstacleSource: SKNode!